 This might be the opposite at other schools.
 Being able to predict this will help you prepare your life in advance and make sure you know what you’re getting into.

 Also, different teachers have different reputations.
-One AP Biology teacher at my school was known for being excellent – she explained concepts cogently, was enthusiastic, and showed students the bigger picture.
-The other was unanimously considered one of the worst teachers at our school.
+One AP Biology teacher at my school was known for being excellent—he explained concepts clearly, was enthusiastic, and showed students the bigger picture.
+The other teacher was unanimously considered one of the worst teachers at our school.
 I had the latter (fun story on this later).

-Even though you might not have control over which teacher you get assigned to, you’ll be able to gauge how much variation there will be in your future.
+Even though you might not have control over which teacher you get, you’ll be able to gauge how much variation there will be in your future.

 How do you start doing this?

-- get to know upperclassmen and talk to them about their experiences with classes.
+- Get to know upperclassmen and talk to them about their experiences with classes.
 Everyone loves griping about school.
-If you have older siblings, ask them and their friends.
-Join a club where you can meet upperclassmen.
+If you have older siblings, ask them and their friends, or join a club through which you can meet upperclassmen.

-- talk to teachers in advance.
-Ask honest questions about how to prepare for their class, what the weekly workload looks like, and how intense students feel the class is.
-Most teachers will actually appreciate this, as long as you don’t keep neurotically bugging them.
+- Talk to teachers in advance.
+Ask honest questions about how to prepare for their classes, what the weekly workload will look like, and how intense students feel the class is.
+Most teachers will actually appreciate this, as long as you don’t keep neurotically bugging them about it.

 If you set your expectations correctly for the future, you’ll be prepared to weather the storm.

-NOTE: This is probably my important piece of advice in this section.
+This is probably my most important piece of advice in this section.

-There is one limitation in every human’s life, from Bill Gates and Mark Zuckerberg to you and me.
-That’s the time you have per day.
-Everyone has only 24 hours in a day, and it’s up to you to get the most out of each day as possible.
+There is one limitation in every human’s life, from Bill Gates' and Mark Zuckerberg's to yours and mine.
+It's the time you have per day.
+Everyone has only 24 hours in a day, and it’s up to you to get the most out of each day.

-If you’re aiming for a top college, building a strong application will likely take up almost all of your free time.
-Roughly speaking, out of 24 hours in a weekday, you have 8 hours of school and transit (which are mandatory), 8 hours of time outside of school, and 8 hours of sleep.
-(And I do recommend you get sleep – more on that later).
+If you’re aiming for a top college, building a strong application will likely take up almost all your free time.
+Roughly speaking, out of 24 hours in a weekday, you have eight hours for school and transit (which are mandatory), eight hours for life outside of school, and eight hours for sleep.
+(And I do recommend you get sleep—more on that later.)

-Of the 8 hours you have outside of school, you may need 4 hours everyday to get through your homework, and another 2 for your extracurriculars.
-This gives you 2 hours of free time.
-Weekends remove the 8 hours of schooling, but likely replace it with more studying, test prep, and extracurriculars.
+Of the eight hours you have outside of school, you might need four hours every day to get through your homework and another two for your extracurriculars.
+This gives you just two hours of free time.
+Weekends remove the eight hours of schooling but likely replace it with more studying, test prep, and extracurriculars.

-Therefore, every hour that you can spend or use more efficiently is a huge gain.
+Therefore, every hour you can spend or use more efficiently is a huge gain.

-If you’re productive at only half this at 40%, you will lose out on 3500 hours of productivity over 3 years of high school.
+If you’re productive at only half this—or 40% of the time—you'll lose out on 3,500 hours of productivity over three years of high school.
 This is a staggering amount.